oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 mix-up attacks (see (#mix_up)).

-Clients and authorization servers MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirector") as described in (#open_redirection).
+Clients and authorization servers MUST NOT expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter (open redirector) as described in (#open_redirection).
 Open redirectors can enable exfiltration of authorization codes and access tokens.